netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {{usage}} describes a set of examples to illustrate the use of the common schedule groupings ({{sec-grp}}).
 And {{sec-ext}} provides sample modules to exemplify how future modules can use the extensibility provisions in "ietf-schedule" ({{sec-schedule}}).
-Also, {{ex-framework}} provides examples of using "ietf-schedule" module for scheduled use of resources framework (e.g., {{?RFC8413}}).
+Also, {{ex-framework}} provides an example of using "ietf-schedule" module for scheduled use of resources framework (e.g., {{?RFC8413}}).

 ## Editorial Note (To be removed by RFC Editor)